WebRTCGame/VariableEvents.js/README.md

 Example fiddle: http://jsfiddle.net/x9EmX/15/

+Example linking a <progress> element to a variable: http://jsfiddle.net/BBs7Q/

 It simply uses Object.defineProperty

 But this let's you do some neat things, such as evented changing of some thing when a value on an object changes...